m-yo/gitskills/readme.txt

-Creating a new branch is quick and simple.
+Creating an new branch is quick and simple.
+Can i switch branch without commit?